avishek-sen-gupta/cobol-rekt/README.md

 ## Reverse Engineering Use Cases

-Some reverse engineering are listed below.
+Some reverse engineering use cases are listed below.
 Descriptions of the capabilities which support these use cases are provided in later sections.

 - The Parse Tree can be fed to a Graph DB for consumption by an LLM through agents to answer questions about the codebase
 - Static analysis of the parse tree to reveal important operations (database operations, variable dependencies)